thomasswilliams/thomasswilliams.github.io/_posts/2022-06-07-leaflet-antarctica-demo-4.markdown

 - bundling scripts, minifying, obfuscating
 - loading scripts as async/defer, web workers: see recent article ["Don’t sink your website with third parties" at Smashing Magazine](https://www.smashingmagazine.com/2022/06/dont-sink-website-third-parties/)

 Hopefully the list (while not comprehensive) is helpful.
 Enjoy making maps!
-And keep your eye on new developments like Felt <https://felt.com/>.
+And keep an eye on new developments like Felt <https://felt.com/>.